nginx/unit/README.md

 For a description of image tags, see the [docs](https://unit.nginx.org/installation/#docker-images).

-WARNING: latest image tag may not provide support for specific language modules, *do* check the available image tags from the link above before pulling your image.
+WARNING: The latest image tag may not provide support for specific languages modules, *do* check the available image tags from the link above before pulling your image.